Graham Tulloch

 Let us consider who did not drive that vehicle.

 Diane Farrow had the bitterest grievance.
-Eighteen years of marriage, a contested divorce, and £300,000 in hidden assets.
+Eighteen years of marriage, a contested divorce, and 300,000 pounds in hidden assets.
 She sent a text threatening to make Tulloch pay.
 She was in the village that evening.
 She drives a dark-coloured car.
+On paper, she looks like a woman with nothing left to lose.

 But her BMW never moved.
 The Ring doorbell camera at 3 Church Lane, directly opposite her daughter's cottage, recorded the BMW in Sophie's driveway from 4:10 p.m. on Friday to 9:45 a.m. on Saturday.
 Her phone placed her at the cottage continuously.
 Her car is dark grey, not silver, and the paint on the victim does not match.
-Diane's anger was real but she was pursuing Tulloch through the courts.
+Diane's anger was real, but she was pursuing Tulloch through the courts.
 She needed him alive to face the claim.
+As she put it herself, his death has complicated matters, not simplified them.
+Sometimes the person with the sharpest tongue is the one holding the pen, not the steering wheel.

 The Evidence Chain